Hearing Instrument Specialist

 Lab, Simulation or Psychomotor Skills for HIS Program

-For the HIS Program, the purpose of lab training is to train students how to perform specific psychomotor skills which are found in HIS clinical settings.
+For the HIS Program, the purpose of lab and simulation training is to train students how to perform specific psychomotor skills which are found in HIS clinical settings.
 The purpose of class labs is not specifically to add experience to the ability to perform these skills.
 It is expected that further experience and consequent speed at performance will be accrued in the clinical placement (FPLT2060) of the HIS Program.
 Before specific skills can be assigned and performed in a clinical setting, however, satisfactory performance in the lab setting must be achieved.
 This guide is intended to clarify the expectations teachers have of student's performance of laboratory/psychomotor skills.

 Criteria for Lab, Simulation and Psychomotor Skills

 In order to be considered satisfactory in the performance of psychomotor skills, students must meet certain criteria.
 Some criteria are appropriate for all skills, and some are more specific to a particular skill.
 The following are criteria for all psychomotor skills:

-- Be prepared to discuss the principles for any of the actions performed, on teacher request.
+- Be prepared to discuss the principles for any of the actions performed, at teacher's request.

 - The procedure must be carried out in an organized logical sequence and accomplish the goal.

-- The procedure must be carried out in a reasonable amount of time (according to specific criteria).
+- The procedure must be carried out in a reasonable amount of time (according to industry specific criteria).

 - Principles relating to the comfort and safety of the client must be followed.